 To promote good attendance, we:

-- Provide information on attendance for parents/carers, staff and children on our website, in the school newsletter, on the attendance board in the hall and in the parent bulletin board.
+- Provide information on attendance for parents/carers, staff and children on our website, in the school newsletter, on the attendance board outside of the Welfare Leader’s office.

 - Use coloured bands to aid understanding when reporting on or discussing attendance – see below